-(A) Each application for a license shall be accompanied by a receipt from the City Administrator-Clerk-Treasurer for payment in full of the required fee for the license.
+- (A) The Council may establish the fee for any license it is authorized to issue.
+No license fee shall exceed any limit established by Minn.
+Stat.
+Ch.
+340A as amended.
+Each application for a license shall be accompanied by a receipt from the City Administrator-Clerk/Treasurer for payment in full of the required fee for the license.
 All fees shall be paid into the General Fund of the city.
-Upon rejection of any application for a license, the Administrator-Clerk-Treasurer shall refund the amount paid.

-(B) Each license shall be issued for a maximum period of one year, except that if a portion of the license year has elapsed when the application is made, a license may be issued for the remainder of the year for a pro rata fee.
+Upon rejection of any application for a license, the Administrator-Clerk/Treasurer shall refund the amount paid. - (B) Each license shall be issued for a maximum period of one year, except that if a portion of the license year has elapsed when the application is made, a license may be issued for the remainder of the year for a pro rata fee.
 In computing such fee, any unexpired fraction of a month shall be counted as one month.
 All licenses, except for display and consumption and temporary "on sale" 3.2% malt liquor licenses, shall expire on the last day of June in each year.
 Display and consumption permits shall expire on the last day of March in each year.
-Temporary "on sale" 3.2% malt liquor licenses expire according to their terms.

-(C) The annual fees for an "on sale" 3.2% malt liquor license, an "off sale" 3.2% malt liquor license, a temporary "on sale" 3.2% malt liquor license, and a consumption and display permit shall be as set forth in the fee schedule, § 36.01.
+Temporary licenses expire according to their terms. - (C) The annual fees for an "on sale" 3.2% malt liquor license, an "off sale" 3.2% malt liquor license, a temporary "on sale" 3.2% malt liquor license, a consumption and display permit, and an on-sale intoxicating liquor license shall be as set forth in the fee schedule.
 The city shall not increase the fee for liquor licenses except after notice of hearing on the proposed increase.
-Notice of the proposed increase must be mailed to all affected licensees at least 30 days before the date set for the hearing before the City Council.

-(D) No part of the fee paid for any license issued under this subchapter shall be refunded except in the following instances upon application to the Council within ten days from the happening of the event.
+Notice of the proposed increase must be mailed to all affected licensees at least 30 days before the date set for the hearing before the City Council. - (D) No part of the fee paid for any license issued under this sub-chapter shall be refunded except in the following instances upon application to the Council within ten days from the happening of the event.
 There shall be refunded a pro rata portion of the fee for the unexpired period of the license, computed on a monthly basis, when operation of the licensed business ceases not less than one month before expiration of the license because of:

-(1) Destruction or damage of the licensed premises by fire or other catastrophe;

-(2) The licensee's illness;

-(3) The licensee's death;

-(4) A change in the legal status of the city making it unlawful for the licensed business to continue.
-(Ord.
-07-2003, passed 4-7-03)
+- (1) Destruction or damage of the licensed premises by fire or other catastrophe; - (2) The licensee's illness; - (3) The licensee's death; - (4) A change in the legal status of the city making it unlawful for the licensed business to continue.

-§ 110.07 INVESTIGATION.
+§ 110.08 INVESTIGATION.